Rain on the Lake

 I could smell moss

-In the distance, the sky was even darker.
+In the distance the sky was even darker

-And I thought this shower might
+and I thought this shower might actually become a storm

 I wasn't cold,

-not yet at least,
+not yet at least.

-and I walked along the length of the porch,
+And I walked along the length of the porch,

 peering closely at the flower beds,